kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 fun 400
 ```

 As you can see from the terminal output, “is”, “a”, and “of” were removed as stop words.
 The “.” was removed from text and it was matched correctly to the other instance of text in the second sentence.
 All remaining words were sent to the Mapper and Reducer and aggregated correctly.
-If there was an error in concurrency or synchronization, we would likely see repeated words with differing counts or incorrect counts.
+If we made a concurrency or synchronization error, there would probably be repeated words with differing counts or incorrect counts.

-*Why aren't the words ordered?* Because we use a hashmap to store unique words and their current count.
+*Why aren't the words ordered?* Because we use a **hashmap** to store unique words and their current count.
 We achieve O(1) lookup but sacrifice any kind of ordering.
-Even if we listed words in the order they were received in the Reducer, we wouldn't be guaranteed the same order as the original file without significantly more synchronization overhead.
+Even if we listed words in the order they were received in the Reducer, we wouldn't be guaranteed the same order as the original file without introducing a significant amount of overhead.
 {: .notice--warning}

 ### Driver script anatomy

 It’s great that our script properly executed a MapReduce application, but let’s get into the details of how everything is executed.

 It’s straight-forward to call a Java program from the terminal.
 All you need to  know is the location of the compiled class file, the name of the class, and any required command line arguments.

-In this case, because we’re running from the MapReduce parent directory, class path is simply bin/.
+In this case, because we’re running from the MapReduce parent directory, class path is simply `bin/`.
 The class names for each process are simple: Splitter, Stemmer, Mapper, Sender, and Reducer.
-Splitter and Sender require command line arguments and they’re added to the end of the command, e.g. $filename in $cmdSplit.
+Splitter and Sender require command line arguments and they’re added to the end of the command, e.g. `$filename` in `$cmdSplit`.

 ```sh
 #assume system is being run from project directory